 DRIVING IN A FOREIGN COUNTRY

-Planning to travel and to drive there, you should be well-prepared as different countries have varies laws and traffic rules.
+Planning to travel and for example drive in Rwanda, you should be well-prepared as different countries have varies laws and traffic rules.
 Learn about requirements for a driver license before you leave your home country, auto insurance, road rules and permits.
 You must be sure that your Driving Permit will be valid in country/countries which you are going to visit.

 Some countries require availability of the International Driving Permits for foreign drivers.
 You should also know a term of the International Driving Permit’s validity since different countries have different terms from one month to one year.
 If you stay in the country longer than the International Driving Permit’s validity period, you will be obliged to obtain the Driving Permit issued by the visited country.